-If you are a prospective student with disabilities (including learning disabilities), you can rely on support from our Advisory Service throughout your time at our university.
+If you are a prospective student with disabilities (including learning disabilities), you can rely on support from our Student Support throughout your time at our university.

 At unibz there are no architectural barriers in any of its three campuses, nor in its student halls and canteens.

 The services offered to students with disabilities (including learning disabilities), which are aimed at guaranteeing equal opportunities during their university learning, are based on the following laws and guidelines currently in force in Italy and in the Province of Bozen-Bolzano:

 During the language and admission tests, you will be able to benefit from compensatory and/or exemptive measures: e.g., you will be given extra time for tests and you will be allowed to use extra IT tools.